 4. ACOUSTIC GUITAR can provide a wonderful interlude during a ceremony but is also very good for background music in intimate indoor rooms.
 It takes up very little space and does not require mains power.
 Like the harp, it provides a very calming sound.

 5. STRING QUARTET is great for background music both inside and out.
 They can also be used for ceremonial music at intimate ceremony venues e.g. a hotel room, stately home room, chapel or small church.
 They are great for background music during canapés and wedding breakfasts.
 They are not really suitable for large churches, cathedrals or weddings on large grass fields.
+Their repertoire is often wide ranging and can be great entertainment.
+If you want them to play particular pieces at your wedding you should mention it to them before hand so they can make sure they have brought the music with them.

 6. SOLO SINGER can be great for background music during outside canapés and wedding breakfasts if the room is big enough.
 Solo singers usually bring their own sound systems that will require mains power.
 They can be very good for a First Dance and some will have sufficient repertoire that can sing throughout the entire evening disco.
 Such singers sometimes have lighting as well as sound systems.
 Some solo singers are actually tribute singers and have very elaborate remotely controlled lighting and backing tracks so they can get your guests really excited even before they get on set.
+Some singers have a very varied repertoire, some specialise in a particular genre so make sure you have this discussion them before you book.

-9. BRASS BAND can be a fantastic way of adding authentic vintage sounds to a wedding in a large field or on the lawn of a stately home.
+9. BRASS BAND/WIND BAND can be a fantastic way of adding authentic vintage sounds to a wedding in a large field or on the lawn of a stately home.
 Brass bands can sound very 1930s Agatha Christie/church fetes.
 The band does need some space and chairs but does not need mains power.
 Outside, especially on grass, a brass band is a lovely background sound.
 A brass band is also very good for ceremonial music in medium to large churches or cathedrals.
 They are a little too loud and strident to be good background music indoors.
 They are not usually very good for the traditional evening party because they don't normally have large amounts of dance music in their repertoire but they will often put on a good concert, particularly if you want to put on something of a Last Night Of The Proms type of evening rather than the more normal disco dance.

 10. ORCHESTRA and CHOIR are amazing in a large church or cathedral.
 Nothing can make a bride feel more like a princess than walking up the aisle to the sound of trumpets, timpani, strings and a big four part choir.
 They won't need any mains power but they will need considerable space and enough light to read their music.
 They may also require some rehearsal time to be scheduled in because it is likely that it is an ensemble put together specially for your wedding.